nawatts/font2image/README.md

   --font-size FONT_SIZE
                         Size of character to draw in pixels.
 Defaults to half of image size.
+  --image-size IMAGE_SIZE
+                        Dimensions of output image in pixels.
+Defaults to 128 pixels.
   --output OUTPUT       Path to output generated image.
 The output image's
                         format is determined by the file extension.
 If output is omitted, a preview will be shown.
 Note that the preview mechanism may not support an alpha channel.
-  --size SIZE           Dimensions of output image in pixels.
-Defaults to 128
-                        pixels.
 ```